 As you can imagine, Charlotte hates Ozark and the fact her life has been uprooted.
 Even to the point of running away if not trying to see what it would be like to just die.
 But, she doesn’t.
 Just as you think she will end up a floating body, died by drowning, she rises back to the surface.
 Oh well.

 Is it wrong to say I’m glad one of the annoying characters died?
 I would have preferred Charlotte, but Eugenia is good enough.
 But I wonder what this means for Sam going forward?
-Is he going to ask for the money back or go all in on faith?
+Is he going to ask to have the money back or go all in on faith?

 But, going back to Charlotte, I wonder if she was actually trying to kill herself or not.
-For she seemed like she was drowning but then, after sinking to the bottom of the lake for a little, she popped back up like she was just timing how long she could hold her breath.
+It seemed like she was drowning but then, after sinking to the bottom of the lake, she popped back up like she was just timing how long she could hold her breath.
 So what is the truth here?
 Also, considering how Wendy is talking about sending her and Jonah back home, should we expect the two to be shipped off soon?
 I mean, could this have not been done sooner?
 It would have been appreciated.

 Oh, but before we move on, let’s talk about what led to Wendy and Marty’s marriage going to hell.
 Well, seemingly it was lack of affection and attention.
 That’s about it.